fbbdev/fbbdev.github.io/_projects/turing.md

 It grew out of dissatisfaction with the tools already available on the internet, which are either too inflexible (i.e. limited in their functionality) or sport outdated and/or uncomfortable user interfaces.

-This is a browser-based application.
-A fully functional build is available [here](https://fbbdev.it/turing/).
-Useful information and examples can be found in the [README](https://github.com/fbbdev/turing/#readme) file on GitHub.